Frequently asked questions (FAQs)

 No. Payments will be made according to an agreed schedule with the project’s implementer(s).
 These payments will be released when the project meets each pre-agreed milestone.
 Payments will in most cases be reimbursements for funds spent by the grantees, according to the contract.

 COMPETE Salone is not a bank and does not provide loans or other kinds of debt financing.
-The funding provided is grant money, and there is no interest or other charges attached to the money provided by the Fund.
+The funding provided is grant money, and there is no interest or other charges attached to the money provided by the fund.

-COMPETE Salone is open to all and although the minimum threshold of grants is £ 100,000, it is important to note that contributing funds from companies can be based on a combination of cash and in-kind payments, based on the logic of the individual project being proposed.
-Furthermore, the entire matching contribution does not need to be provided upfront but rather funds by the company need to be utilised on reaching agreed milestones from which COMPETE Salone will reimburse a proportion of the expenditure.
+COMPETE Salone is open to all and although the total grant funds requested must be between £ 100,000 and £ 300,000, contributing funds from companies can be based on a combination of cash and in-kind payments, depending on the project being proposed.
+Furthermore, the matching contribution does not need to be provided in its entirety upfront but rather companies need to use funds by the agreed milestones when COMPETE Salone will reimburse a proportion of the expenditure.

 Finally, the lead company does not necessarily have to finance the entire matching contribution on its own, this can be shared with other implementing partners, be they businesses or other organisations.
 Ultimately COMPETE Salone needs to be convinced that the project’s lead company and implementing partners have the financial and technical capability to make their idea a reality.